-Tip #1 – Understand the Limited Tort Threshold
+Tip #1 – Determining if Your Case Fits the Limited Tort Exemption

-With a limited tort policy, if you are involved in an accident, you can seek recovery for all medical and other out-of-pocket expenses, but not for pain and suffering, unless the injuries suffered fall within one of the exceptions to the limited tort status – which are as follows:
+Sometimes finding a way around an obstacle is your best course of action – in the situation where you have limited tort insurance, if your situation fits one of the listed exceptions your problem goes away and you are now full tort.
+Limited tort auto insurance policies provide: if you are involved in an accident, you can seek recovery for all medical and other out-of-pocket expenses, but not for pain and suffering, unless the injuries suffered fall within one of the exceptions to the limited tort status – which are as follows:

-- The driver who caused the accident was driving a vehicle registered in a different state (i.e. NJ),
+- The driver who caused the accident was driving a vehicle registered in a different state (like New Jersey or any other State),

-- The driver who caused the accident is convicted of DUI,
+- The driver who caused the accident is convicted of or enters a diversionary program such as ARD for the DUI,

-- You were a passenger on a bus, taxi, truck, tractor trailer or other commercial vehicle when hurt,
+- You were a passenger on a bus, taxi, truck, tractor-trailer or other commercial vehicle such as Uber or Lyft when hurt,

 - You were on a motorcycle when hurt,